Aeronbroker/Aeron/README.md

 * iotbroker.conf: containing all the configurations variables to be set
 * setup.sh: setup script to be run in a linux shell (three paths need to be set at the very beginning of this script: iotbroker_configini, iotbroker_configxml and iotbroker_embeddedagent_couchdbxml)

+After running the setup.sh, the IoT Broker can be started with the provided scripts in *IoTBroker-runner* folder.

 Configure the IoT Broker manually
 ---